FranciscoGalan/Bicycle_Commuting_Mexico_City/README.md

 Analyzed government data from 2015 to 2020 to determine which hour, day, month, and location is the safest to travel by bicycle in Mexico City.

+NOTE: The original analysis was made in Spanish, so you might see a few words in Spanish here and there.

 ## Data